Ahead of State of the Union, KPMG Leaders Comment on Infrastructure

 Gary Silberg

-Principal, Infrastructure Capital Projects and Climate Advisory, KPMG US
+Principal, Infrastructure Capital Projects and Climate Advisory, KPMG

 Claudia Saran